Forceea/Forceea-data-factory/README.md

 ### What is Forceea?

-Forceea (forsi:a) is a powerful data factory for Salesforce, it's based on [Dadela](https://github.com/Forceea/Dadela) data generation language, and
-* allows developers to easily create SObject records for test methods.
-* facilitates administrators or business users to populate any org with SObject or Big Object records for testing or demonstration purposes.
+Forceea (forsi:a) is the most advanced and sophisticated native open-source data factory framework for Salesforce, powered by [Dadela](https://github.com/Forceea/Dadela) data generation language.
+The framework allows developers to easily create records for test methods and facilitates administrators or business users to populate any org with records for testing or demonstration purposes.

 ### Forceea Sponsors